All Products

 Description

 You can edit only the Table Name and Description.
-The parameter requirements are the same as when creating an offline physical table.
+The parameter requirements are the same as when you create an offline physical table.

 You can edit and delete existing fields, and add new fields.
-The parameter requirements are the same as when creating an offline physical table.
+The field requirements are the same as when you create an offline physical table.

 • Data Distribution

-• If Liquid Clustering is enabled, you can disable it or select a different Cluster By field.
+• If Liquid Clustering is enabled, you can disable it or reselect the Cluster By fields.

-• If Liquid Clustering and Partition are both disabled, you can enable Liquid Clustering and specify a Cluster By field.
+• If both Liquid Clustering and Partition are disabled, you can enable Liquid Clustering and specify the Cluster By fields.

 • If Partition is enabled, you cannot modify Liquid Clustering, Partition, or Partitioned By.

 After you finish editing, click Submit.
-The default SQL of the compute source is used for submission.
-In the Submit dialog box, review the SQL statement for the table, and then click Confirm And Submit.
+This action uses the default SQL of the compute source.
+In the Submit dialog box, review the generated SQL statement and click Confirm and Submit.

 Tab